la2050/archive/_projects/2015/graduate-thousands-of-l-a-high-school-students-with-an-awesome-teacher-an-innovative-app.md

    Except for Carly Saltzman who will be paid approximately $15,000 to work directly with schools and teachers over a year in classrooms, no other partners will be getting paid for this project.

    We think it will add an awesome capability to our Xprize Learning platform.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- To create the biology class and a dynamic assessment, it will cost $100,000.
-  We have developed an preliminary interface and a set of questions and lessons with Mr. Lauchu.
-We discussed it with Girish Venkat, the technical lead on the project, who estimated it would be enough to build a biology class feature into our application.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |-
-  $75,000 Programming & Engineering Costs
-   $15,000 School & Teacher Liaison & Expenses
-   $ 5,000 Interface Design
-   $ 5,000 Servers, extra support & expenses
 How do you plan to scale the success of your proposal?: >- Once we succeed with the biology class, we will have built the infrastructure to tackle any other subject on the platform.
 We can expand to more high